w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students to describe approaches for providing description of visual information.
 Assess how students describe approaches for providing description of visual information.
-* Practical &mdash; Give students a video script and ask them to integrate the required description of visual information in the script.
-Assess how students integrate description of visual information on the script of the video.
+* Practical &mdash; Give students a script for a training video.
+Ask them to integrate the required description of visual information in the script.
+Assess how students integrate description of visual information in the script of the video.
-* Practical &mdash; Give students a video with a separate description and ask them to check if all relevant information is included.
+* Practical &mdash; Give students a video and its corresponding description.
+Ask them to check if all relevant information is included.
 Assess how students check separate description for quality and accuracy.

 {% include excol.html type="end" %}